Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 With the power of your god, light begins to shine out of nowhere.
 Create the _shining light_ tile effect in up to 3 tiles of your choice within range.
 The _shining light_ tile effect has the following effects:

 - its tiles are filled with bright light
 - tiles adjacent to it are filled with dim light
-- all shround and invisibility effects in these tiles are negated
+- all shroud and invisibility effects in these tiles are negated

 ### Genesis of Light - Miracle